Paris summit promises 'New Deal' for Africa | DW | 18.05.2021

 "We cannot afford leaving the African economies behind," said the summit's final declaration.

-"This is a great opportunity for Africa,'' said Congolese President Felix Tshisekedi, the current head of the African Union.
+"This is a great opportunity for Africa,'' said president of the Democratic Republic of the Congo, Felix Tshisekedi, the current head of the African Union.

 The pandemic "left our economies impoverished because we had to use all the means we had, the few means we had, to fight against the disease," Tshisekedi said.